-Schools will receive an allocation at budget development that may be adjusted at Norm Day.
+Schools will receive a UTK teacher and aide allocation at budget development that may be adjusted at Norm Day.

-Schools may not create more than one early enrollment UTK class, and no more than one UTK-K General Education combination class per cost center.
+Schools may not create more than one UTK-K General Education combination class per cost center.
 For example, if a school has a dual language center or a magnet center, then each respective cost center may only have a maximum of one TK-K General Education combination class.

-Schools that create more than one UTK-K General Education combination class in a particular cost center will be required to purchase any additional aides to comply with the statutory staffing ratio of 1 adult for every 12 students.
+Schools that create more than one UTK-K General Education combination class in a particular cost center will be required to purchase any additional aides to comply with the statutory staffing ratio of 1 adult for every 10 students.
 Should schools with more than one UTK-K combination class fail to meet the ratio, the state may impose a penalty.
 The penalty will be charged to the respective school site's 13027 account.
 This does not apply to Special Day classes with TK students.